jeffz2/Percept_Data_Analysis_App/README.md

 **Optional Parameters:**

-- `window_size`: Window size of data, in days, to train the autoregressive model.
+- `window_size`: Window size of data, in days, to train and test the autoregressive model.
+Specified as the total number of days in the sliding window.
 - `outlier_fill_method`: Outlier interpolation method used during processing (Naive, Threshold, Overages).

 These parameters can be adjusted in the app's settings menu.